zonca/zonca.github.io-source/content/2015-04-02-jupyterhub-hpc.md

 Tags: python, ipython, jupyterhub, hpc
 Slug: jupyterhub-hpc

+**Summary**: I developed a plugin for [Jupyterhub](https://github.com/jupyter/jupyterhub "jupyterhub"): [RemoteSpawner](https://github.com/zonca/remotespawner), it has a proof-of-concept interface with the Supercomputer Gordon at UC San Diego to spawn IPython Notebook instances as jobs throught the queue and tunnel the interface back to the Jupyterhub instance.

 The IPython (recently renamed Jupyter) Notebook is a powerful tool for analyzing and visualizing data in Python and other programming languages.
 A key feature is that a single document contains code, figures, text and equations.
 Everything is saved in a single .ipynb file that can be shared, executed and modified.
 See an [example Notebook on integration of partial differential equations](http://nbviewer.ipython.org/github/waltherg/notebooks/blob/master/2013-12-03-Crank_Nicolson.ipynb "example notebook").